gjbex/CMake-usecases/source_code/README.md

    of non-targets.
 1. `templates`: example of installing a pure Python project that generates Bash wrapper scripts for each Python script from a common template.
+1. `cuda`: example of how to build CUDA code.